 Again, this tends to be a slow decline and may be due to anemia, poor circulation, or lack of energy.
 If your dog's gums appear white or pale instead of pink, this can indicate anemia, which is a serious sign.
 Likewise, if their gums are pink but, when pressed with a finger, become white and stay white for several seconds, this is a sign of circulatory collapse, which is a precursor to death.

 3. Complete Loss of Appetite

 A dying dog likely shows no interest in food or water.
 When it does eat, it often cannot keep food down.
 As death draws closer, your dog may refuse to eat anything at all.
 Again, be aware that a dog who feels unwell may not want to eat, so interpret your pet's lack of appetite as part of the bigger picture and seek veterinary attention where appropriate.

 A dying dog progressively loses control over bodily functions because they may be too weak to get up and therefore have accidents where they lie.
-Alternatively, as the body weakens, the dog loses control of its sphincter muscle as well as the muscles that control its bladder.
+Alternatively, as the body weakens, a dog can lose control of their urinary sphincter muscles.
 Good nursing is crucial so that your dog doesn't develop sores secondary to urine or feces in prolonged contact with the skin.

 6. No Interest in Surroundings

 Most dogs begin to withdraw into themselves as they draw closer to death.
 They no longer respond to what's going on around them, and they may even cease to respond to their favorite people as their bodies begin shutting down.